moby/moby/docs/sources/use/workingwithrepository.md

 ## Authentication File

-The authentication is stored in a json file, `.dockercfg`{.docutils .literal} located in your home directory.
+The authentication is stored in a json file, `.dockercfg` located in your home directory.
 It supports multiple registry urls.

 `docker login` will create the